Talking about the human body and health is an important part of everyday communication.

-In this post, I’ll go over common words used to describe the human body and health and provide simple explanations to make learning easier.
+In this blog post, you will explore useful words to describe the human body and health in simple and clear language.

 1. Parts of the Body